UTrace: Poisoning Forensics for Private Collaborative Learning: Problem Statement and Threat Model

 \subsection{Design Goals and Challenges}

-A traceback tool in PPML should fulfill the following design requirements, which present certain inherent challenges:
+A robust traceback framework for \gls{ppml} must meet several key design goals, each of which introduces specific challenges:

 \textbf{High effectiveness}.
-The traceback tool should identify malicious users with high precision and low false positive rates.
-False accusations can lead to legal consequences for innocent data owners; therefore, we focus on maximizing true positive rate (TPR) at low false positive rates (FPR).
-This is challenging to achieve as stealthy poisoning attacks require control of less than 1\% of the training set \cite{shafahi_poison_2018,severi_explanation-guided_2021}.
+The framework must accurately identify malicious users with high true positive rates (TPR) and minimal false positives (FPR), as false accusations carry legal risks.
+Achieving this is difficult, especially under stealthy poisoning attacks that corrupt less than 1\% of the training set~\cite{shafahi_poison_2018,severi_explanation-guided_2021}.